sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 Ensure the following actions address this concern:

-3\. set of Coherent Action / Governance / Produce a Policy guidance document activity
+3\.
+Set of Coherent Action / Governance / Produce a Policy guidance document activity

-3.set of Coherent Action / Governance / IITB Agile Governance Framework
+3\. set of Coherent Action / Governance / IITB Agile Governance Framework

 ### 2.7.
 Alignment and Gap analysis with Policy and Directive (Investment & Project Management)